 Additional requirements for qualified persons include the skills and techniques necessary to distinguish exposed live parts from other parts of electrical equipment and being able to determine the nominal voltage of exposed live parts.
 Working on equipment without proper qualification and training severely increases risk.

-Restricted approach
+Restricted Approach

 When the employee is at the restricted approach boundary, the employee or their tools could touch live parts if the employee is careless with their movements.

 Note: These distances are not the same for all types of equipment.
-Some equipment will have a larger flash protection boundary, while others will have a lesser boundary.
+Some equipment will have a larger flash protection boundary, while others will have a smaller boundary.
 Refer to NFPA 70E for boundary distances at given voltage ranges.

 To be safe, employees must think about the job and plan controls for possible hazards.
 The three-step model to follow for optimum safety practices around electrical hazards is recognizing, evaluating, and controlling the hazards.